vzbrunstad/django-associations/readme.md

 ## Release 3: Uber Eats

 Run `createdb uber_eats`.
-After you set up your models run `python3 manage.py makemigrations` and then `python3 manage.py migrate`.
+After you set up your models run `python manage.py makemigrations` and then `python manage.py migrate`.
 If you make alterations to your models you may have to rerun these two commands to update your database and get the tests to pass.

 ### Models
 * Order